Subdomain Multi-Region Setup for Bilingual Sites

 Running a bilingual site from a single hosting region means one audience always sees the slow version.
-The fix is to put each language on its own subdomain pointed at the closest region — en.yoursite.com in the US, zh.yoursite.com in Hong Kong or Singapore.
-Done well it cuts TTFB by 200-400ms for half your users without splitting SEO or breaking shared assets.
+If your origin sits in us-central1 (Iowa), a reader in Shanghai waits for the first byte to cross the Pacific before any CDN can help.
+Putting each language on its own subdomain pointed at the closest region — en.yoursite.com in the US or EU, zh.yoursite.com in Hong Kong, Singapore, or Tokyo — moves the origin next to each audience.
+Done right it trims 200-400 ms of TTFB for the far-side language without splitting SEO or breaking shared assets.

-- Your analytics shows TTFB above 800ms for the language whose audience is on the opposite side of the planet from your origin.
+• Analytics shows TTFB above 800 ms for the language whose audience lives on the opposite side of the planet from your origin.

-/en/,/zh/) and SEO-wise they work, but performance is uneven. - Your hosting bill shows most traffic egressing through one region while the other sits idle.
+• Your bill shows most traffic egressing through one region while the other sits idle.

 DNS and hosting layout